Modification of NB Fancy Free for disability

 Steering into lock 16 at Marston Doles, the 104th of the journey.
 As well as the lift being above deck level I am sitting on a 6" thick cushion to give me added height.

 It was all very costly, but certainly worthwhile.
 Widening the rear hatch, supplying and fitting the lift, revamping the rear bedroom, the bathroom with its disabled friendly shower, the galley and the L-shaped seat/bed in the saloon - £13,500 .
 The joystick steering system - £4,850 and the engine control system - £2,350.
-If you are considering having your own boat modified you should get up to date estimates.

 email: john@johnpowell.net